 Tim’s loss has since opened a wonderful spiritual door for Jim.
 Once he became stronger he joined a psychic development group and discovered that he too has the gifts of clairvoyance, mediumship, and healing.
 Jim has become a close friend of Jane and I and, since his retirement, has become a superb medium who understands the terrible suffering that many of his own sitters are experiencing.

 “My own grief has meaning if it has taught me to lift the burden from another’s shoulders” he concludes.

 Some more examples of early readings

 Sue’s husband Cliff (43) accompanied her to the consultation in Fareham but wasn’t impressed.
-“Frankly it was an absolute load of twaddle.” says Cliff “The woman said things that could apply to anyone and made a string of predictions none of which have happened.
+“Frankly it was an absolute load of twaddle.” says Cliff, “The woman said things that could apply to anyone and made a string of predictions none of which has happened.
 We came away feeling cheated”